European Trip - 2001

 - We flew from Boston to Zurich, and then flew home from Paris.
 In Switzerland and France

-we traveled by trains.
+we traveled by train.

 - Each of us bought a 10-day first-class Eurail Selectpass.
 Selectpass is a new